logicalclocks/hops-docs/docs/user_guide/hopsworks/assume-role.rst

    spark.read.csv("s3a://resource/test.csv").show()

 The assume role method sets spark hadoop configurations that will allow spark to read s3 buckets.
-The code examples above show how to read s3 buckets using python and scala.
+The code examples above show how to read s3 buckets using Python and Scala.

 Assume role also sets environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN so that programs running in the container can use the credentials for the newly assumed role.